 Required Courses (12 credit hours)

-The following courses are required courses that must be taken by all finance majors:
+The following courses are required for all finance majors:

 |FIN 4303||Financial Institutions and Markets||3|